svoitovych0218/multiversal-api/README.md

 # multiversal-api

-Firstly you need to choose the metaverse you are goint to building in.
+Firstly you need to choose the metaverse you are going to be building in.

 ```
 node --loader ts-node/esm apiBuilderAlgorithm/showMyMetaverses.ts